Adam-Spenton/unit_13_assignment_2_Adam_Spenton/readme.md

 + Needs to contain intresting multimedia.

-+ Traveling though webpages needs to be seemless or atleast very close to seemless.
++ Needs to contain multiple phones.

++ Needs to contain specifications of the phones.

++ Needs to contain a way for visitors to contact the company.

-### Developers requirements
+#### Developers requirements

-+ Source code needs to be readable, use indents to seperate bits of code and use comments to show what each bit of code is for.
++ Code needs to be readable, use indents to seperate bits of code and use comments to show what each bit of code is for.

-+ Note down all documentation in a seperate markdown file.

-+ Name folders in a way that will make sense to other people and sort them correctly so that they are not in random places that dont make sense.

 + Make sure that the website works on moblie as well as desktop (moblie before desktop).

-+ Make sure that the website contains interactive components and these components actually do something.

-+ The website needs to have a minimum of 8 pages that all work (these can be integrated into the same webpage).

-+ Needs to have a minimum of atleast 1 table on the website.

 + Needs to have atleast 2 designs with diffrent colours, fonts and layouts.

++ Test plans with results.